xabou/sql-dumper/readme.md

 Enable dumper through config file and see every SQL query executed for current page.

-**Note:** Dumper will only render queries in any none production environment.
+**Note:** Dumper will only render queries in any non production environment.

 ##License